Doctoral

 Written Comprehensive Examinations

-In the summer following completion of the core courses in economic theory (701, 702, 704, 705), students are required to take two four-hour written comprehensive examinations; one inmicroeconomic theory and one in macroeconomic theory.
+In the summer following completion of the core courses in economic theory (701, 702, 704, 705), students are required to take two four-hour written comprehensive examinations; one in microeconomic theory and one in macroeconomic theory.

 Students must complete the written preliminary examinations at the first offering following completion of their micro theory and macro theory core sequences.
 Both exams must be taken at the same offering.

-The preliminary oral examination takes place after the student has passed the written comprehensive exam and in accordance with the deadlines given below.
-The oral exam is conducted by the student's advisory committee and a representative from the Graduate School.
+Students are required to complete an oral presentation of a dissertation proposal.
+The oral exam is conducted by the student’s advisory committee and a representative from the Graduate School.
 A PhD student is admitted to candidacy upon passing the preliminary oral examination.
 Students receiving departmental funding should be aware that financial assistance may be discontinued if the examination is delayed.

 Final Oral Examination